Fountainhead

 115 Butler St., Saugatuck, MI 49453

-• Why do you think the artist put this piece in the sculpture?
+Why do you think the artist placed this form in the sculpture?